ShannonZ/FISTA-1/README.md

 Debugging in this setup becomes easy as it is possible to step inside the mex code and see what is going on with the Visual Studio debugger.
 (MSVC > Debug > Attach to process -> choose Matlab process).
 To do this, the code needs to be built in debug mode, mex files and the fista library.

 ### my approach
 I adopted a similar approach in the matlab directory.
-I have mex files that I can build and compare against matlab reference output.
+I have mex files that I can build and test against matlab reference output.
 Each mex file calls a simple function from the Fista library, and there is a corresponding test to exercise the function in test_mex_files.m.
 - build_mex_files.m: building all mex files
 - test_mex_files.m: testing the fista lib through mex files

 ### Status
-To be sure that my implementation is bit exact, all functions below should be bit exact.
-(Not the case right now).
+To be sure that my implementation is bit exact, all functions below should be bit exact. (*Not the case right now*).
+The checked functions below are verified to be bit-exact.
 - [x] test_CalcXtY();
 - [x] test_Gradient();
 - [x] test_proj_l1();